joitapaul/Travel-Project/README.md

 # 🌍 Travel Explorer – Frontend Travel Website

-Travel Explorer is a responsive and interactive travel website built using **HTML, CSS, and JavaScript**.
+Travel Explorer is a responsive and interactive  website built using **HTML, CSS, and JavaScript**.
 The project focuses on providing users with an engaging UI to explore destinations, travel packages, and basic trip information — without using any backend or frameworks.

 ---